xuehanw/US-Tornado-Hazard-Report/README.md

 | closs | estimated crop loss in millions of dollars |

+Data Transformation and Statistical Analysis:

+After data cleaning,  Our dataset still contains up to 160,000 records since the records cover 12 years.
+Considering the potential impact on chart rendering speed due to the statistical and integration processes in JavaScript, we opted to preprocess the data using R studio.
+The data was aggregated by year, month, and state, facilitating ease of use in system design.
+To complete this, we conducted counts for tornado occurrences and casualties on a monthly basis, which is more insightful to examine the cumulative tornado count, injuries, and property losses than viewing with data points.
+Additionally, to gain a clearer understanding of tornado distribution across states, we conducted state-level statistics.
+After conducting these calculations on the data using R, additional basic statistics such as maximum and minimum values are computed using JavaScript.

 ## Intended visualization design

 ## Final Design and Implementation